-Description:This function accepts data in the ANPP format as specified in <a href="https://www.united-accepts-data-in-the primary port, with one exception: When setting the ANPP packet and message output rates, the changes only apply to the port you are connected to.
+When this function is enabled, the GPIO and auxiliary ports function the same as the primary port, with one exception:

+When setting the ANPP packet and message output rates, the changes only apply to the port you are connected to.
 For example, you cannot change the primary port or GPIO port packet and message rates when connected to the auxiliary port.